BrennoHSeri/BrennoHSeri/README.md

 ## About Me

-Hi, my name is Brenno Hissao Serikawa.
+Hi, my name is Brenno Hissao.
 I am a Computer Engineering student at the University of São Paulo, São Carlos Campus.
 This GitHub repository is dedicated to showcasing various projects and works that I have found interesting throughout my time in university.

 ## Interests